thephez/backup-readme/core/markdown/dash-core-wallet-arguments-and-commands-dashd.md

   -blocksonly
        Whether to reject transactions from network peers.
-Automatic broadcast and rebroadcast of any transactions from inbound peers is disabled, unless '-whitelistforcerelay' is '1', in which case whitelisted peers' transactions will be relayed.
+Automatic broadcast and rebroadcast of any transactions from inbound peers is disabled, unless the peer has the 'forcerelay' permission.
 RPC transactions are not affected. (default: 0)

   -conf=<file>
        Specify path to read-only configuration file.
 Relative paths will be